The Threefold Partnership of Learning

-Berean Baptist Academy is an educational institution dedicated to Christ-centeredness in all aspects of education.
+Berean Baptist Academy is an educational institution dedicated to Christ-centered education in all aspects of life.
 BBA operates under the philosophy that the church, school, and home form a threefold partnership that produces kingdom-minded disciples.

 The Bible teaches in the book of Deuteronomy that a child's education is primarily the parent's responsibility.

 "Hear, O Israel: The LORD our God, the LORD is one.
 You shall love the LORD your God with all your heart and with all your soul and with all your might.
 And these words that I command you today shall be on your heart.
 You shall teach them diligently to your children, and shall talk of them when you sit in your house, and when you walk by the way, and when you lie down, and when you rise."